mananex/telegram-feedback-bot/DETAILED.md

 # How the bot works?
-**For convenience, I will divide the explanation into two parts - the user-side and the moderator-side.**
+**For convenience, I will divide the explanation into three parts - the user-side, the moderator-side and the lead-side.**
 ## User-side.
 * ┏ Commands
 * ┣  /start - *get start message.*